lokiluq/mini-shell/README.md

 - **Single Global Variable**: Uses only one global variable throughout the program.

 ### 📝 Command History
-- **History Support**: Maintains a working history of executed commands.
+-  Maintains a working history of executed commands.

 ### 🔠 Quoting Rules
 - **Single Quotes `'`**: Preserve literal value of characters (no interpretation).